KaiYan289/RLpapersnote/README.md

 # Contrastive Learning
 Contrastive learning can be understood as learning a differentiable dictionary look-up task.
 Given a query q, set of keys K and a known partition of keys K = K+ \cup K\K+, contrastive learning aims to ensure that q matches K+ more than any keys in K\K+ (quote from CURL paper). q is called **anchor**, K is called **targets**, K+ is called **positive samples** and K\K+ is called **negative samples**.

+* *A Theoretical Analysis of Contrastive Unsupervised Representation learning*

+This paper proposes a theortical framework that proves, if for a contrastive learning task, the downstream task is a supervised classification task with a linear classifier (y=Wx) and hinge/logistic loss, then it is guaranteed that downstream classification loss with optimal representation learned from contrastive learning is bounded by a linear term of contrastive learning loss with any representations, plus generalization loss that can be bounded with the number of classes with a high probability (1-\delta).

 Tutorial: https://lilianweng.github.io/lil-log/2021/05/31/contrastive-representation-learning.html